iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 Well, we first need to teach or program how to use the built-in numeric constants and arithmetic operations.
 We achieve this through the typeclasses `Num` and `Fractional`.
-Wish are kinda the Haskell equivalents of saying our type forms a [Ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) and [Field](https://en.wikipedia.org/wiki/Field_(mathematics)).
+This is kind of Haskell's way of saying our type forms a [Ring](https://en.wikipedia.org/wiki/Ring_(mathematics)) and [Field](https://en.wikipedia.org/wiki/Field_(mathematics)).